aws-samples/aws-analytics-reference-architecture/core/API.md

 Add a new Amazon EKS Nodegroup to the cluster.

-This method is be used to add a nodegroup to the Amazon EKS cluster and automatically set tags based on labels and taints so it can be used for the cluster autoscaler.
+This method is used to add a nodegroup to the Amazon EKS cluster and automatically set tags based on labels and taints so it can be used for the cluster autoscaler.

 ###### `nodegroupId`<sup>Required</sup> <a name="nodegroupId" id="aws-analytics-reference-architecture.EmrEksCluster.addNodegroupCapacity.parameter.nodegroupId"></a>